Post-Traumatic Growth: Is It Possible To Change For The Better After Trauma?

 Researchers who study post-traumatic growth generally need to be able to identify the signs that it has happened.
 The Posttraumatic Growth Inventory and other psychological tests can provide them with this information.

 A common question for many after learning about post-traumatic growth is “Can I make this happen when I have trauma in my own life?”
-The answer can be a bit nuanced.
-Post-traumatic growth is considered by many to be a relatively new subject in psychology at the time of this publication.
-Questions generally remain about how much control you have over whether you thrive or falter after a traumatic event.
+The answer may be nuanced.
+Post-traumatic growth is a relatively new subject in psychology at the time of this publication.
+Questions remain about how much control you have over whether you thrive or falter after a traumatic event.

-It can be possible that addressing your emotional challenges before trauma happens can help prepare you for growth, possibly increasing one’s reception.
+However, there may be some steps you can take to achieve more positive outcomes in the wake of a traumatic event.
+For example, addressing your emotional challenges before trauma happens can help prepare you for growth, making you more receptive.
 You can also work on your social skills so that connections with others happen more naturally for you in the wake of trauma and hardship.

 Additionally, as you face and work on any mental health challenges you might have, you can become mentally stronger even without going through a traumatic experience.